• Home

 While working on that type of winter sowing, I dug out some of my seeds from last year.
 I found several kinds of seeds that work well in the meadow—lupine, prairie coreopsis, rose milkweed, and asters, among others—and decided to sow them in traditional winter sowing containers.
 That way I can place them in the meadow, where I think they will look best.
 (Read the first paragraph of this post again and ask yourself: Why is it so hard to let go of control?)

-Anyway, I have complete instructions on winter sowing in containers on the blog and followed them, using a fairly light potting mix, which included potting soil, perlite and vermiculite.
+I planted the winter sowing containers using a fairly light potting mix, which included potting soil, perlite and vermiculite.
 Three of the winter sowing boxes are outside now and more will be added as we empty lettuce containers and milk jugs here.

 Will you be winter sowing this year?